userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 $ composer update
 ```

-[notice=note]If after running these steps, UserFrosting fails to find new classes that you add to `src/`, make sure that that the user running Composer had read permissions for your Sprinkle.
-You can check that the path to your Sprinkle's `src/` directory was actually added in `app/vendor/composer/autoload_psr4.php` You can also try running Composer with the `-vvv` flag for more detailed reporting.[/notice]
+[notice=note]If after running these steps, UserFrosting fails to find new classes that you add to `src/`, make sure that that the user running Composer had read permissions for your sprinkle.
+You can check that the path to your sprinkle's `src/` directory was actually added in `app/vendor/composer/autoload_psr4.php` You can also try running Composer with the `-vvv` flag for more detailed reporting.[/notice]

 ### The recipe